U.S. 101 now open following crash

 U.S. 101 is open just north of Manzanita (milepost 41) at Oswald West State Park following a multi vehicle crash earlier today involving a recreational vehicle.

+There had been a 4 vehicle crash on Hwy 101 at milepost 41, four miles north of Nehalem.

-There had been a 4 vehicle crash on Hwy 101 at milepost 41, four miles norths of Nehalem.
+There had been a 4 vehicle crash on Hwy 101 at milepost 41, four miles north of Nehalem.

 (0) comments